-Hungary – Phone interview with Raoul Weiss, graduate of the French elite school ENS-Ulm, linguist, translator, author, publicist and author for the Visegrád Post and other websites under the pen name of Modeste Schwartz: “Banning me, one further step towards Romania’s re-morphing into a police state”.
+Hungary – Phone interview with Modeste Schwartz, graduate of the French elite school ENS-Ulm, linguist, translator, author, publicist and author for the Visegrád Post and other websites: “Banning me, one further step towards Romania’s re-morphing into a police state”.

-At the end of October, returning from the West by plane, Raoul Weiss was notified when he arrived in Cluj-Napoca, Romania – a city where he has lived most of the time during the last fifteen years -, a ban of five years.
+At the end of October, returning from the West by plane, Modeste Schwartz was notified when he arrived in Cluj-Napoca, Romania – a city where he has lived most of the time during the last fifteen years -, a ban of five years.
 Reason?
 State secret.
-Known by our readers as the pen name of Modeste Schwartz, the bohemian and insolent author of the Visegrád Post answered the questions of editor-in-chief Ferenc Almássy.
+Known by our readers, the bohemian and insolent author of the Visegrád Post answered the questions of editor-in-chief Ferenc Almássy.

 Ferenc Almássy: This interview is a bit special.
 Firstly because we know each other well; our readers too know you, but under your pen name: Modeste Schwartz.
 And then, it’s a special interview because you’ve just been banished from Romania … Can you summarize in a few words “the Weiss affair”?